THE FOLLOWING GUIDELINES MUST BE FOLLOWED WHEN SUBMITTING YOUR OWN IMAGE FILES

 SUBMIT FILES ONLY DURING ANNOUNCED OPEN SUBMISSION PERIODS!

-NEXT OPEN SUBMISSION PERIOD FOR THE ARTIST SHOWCASE: Late Spring 2018.
+NEXT OPEN SUBMISSION PERIOD FOR THE ARTIST SHOWCASE: Late Summer 2019.
 Watch for EMAIL announcements!